FuryRex09/FuryRex09/README.md

 Yo, its Fury here.
-I like to code n stuff.
+I like to code n' stuff.
-Currently Im learning HTML5 - CSS- and Python.
+Currently Im learning HTML - CSS- and Python.
-Although I am hoping to learn some java too.
+Although I am hoping to learn some java script too.
 Im also undergoing developing a discord bot.
+And in my adventure in a YouTube career.